USDA-FSA/fsa-design-system/guides/applications/buttons.md

 <button class="fsa-btn fsa-btn--primary" type="button">Search</button> vs. <button class="fsa-btn fsa-btn--primary" type="button">Submit</button>

-Always use Search as the button label when there is an input text field that allows for free-form text.
-The Search label is now more accepted for use that the Submit Label when performing a search.
+Search shall be used as the button label when the application is performing a query and returning results.
+The Search label on a button is more ubiquitous on the web and Users are accustomed to looking for this functionality on a screen.

 ___